ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/setup_migrate_offering.md

 git clone git@github.com:ucsb-cs56/f19.git
 ```

+# Step 4: Populate Repo

-Now you have a choice between either step 4, which copies the old material along with the github revision history, or step 5 which copies only the files (a fresh start).
+Now you have a choice between two options for step 4:

+* Step 4, option A: Copy the old material along with the github revision history
+* Step 4, option B: Copies only the files without the github revision history (a fresh start)

+The advantage of option A is that you have the revision history.
+However, if the previous repo had many large binary
+such as Powerpoint files or PDF files, you may find that this option makes the repo large, and slow when you clone it.
+You'll be copying all of the history of all the old versions of those files, even if you will never need them.

+With Option B you lose the revision history, but you get a clean start in terms of the size of the repo.

 # Step 4a: Pull files in from old repo with git history

-NOTE: Only perform step 4 OR step 5 NOT BOTH.
+NOTE: Only perform step 4a or step 4b NOT BOTH.

 To add a remote for the old repo, you first cd into the directory for the new repo, e.g.